wilcooo/TagPro-ModFather/README.md

 When hashed, it's impossible to get a full list of players that have upvoted/installed a script.
 But one can check if a friend has upvoted/installed it.
 This makes it possible to have a section "Your friends have recently upvoted/installed these scripts"

+### Interaction with the database
+The following things should be able via forms or whatever

++ Submit a new author
++ Submit a new mod
++ Submit an update to a mod
++ Edit info of a mod
++ Edit info of an author

 ### Tags
 Scripts may have multiple tags